Skip to Content

 After parking, take the easy .5-mile hike on the Twin Falls Nature Trail to find the falls.

-These waterfalls cascade down the rocks and are really lovely!
+These waterfalls cascade down the rocks and are lovely!

 Just note that you cannot swim directly in the falls.